 In other cases, the punishment associated with a morally blameworthy collective may amount to eradicating the group altogether or to forcing it to give up important aspects of itself.
 The Nazi regime—or any other regime whose purpose is to destroy a race of persons—would presumably fall into the first camp.
 A government or business club that excludes persons of color and/or women as part of its raison d’etre would presumably fall into the second.

 What kind of causation or agency is required by moral blameworthiness of this kind?
-Since we are not talking about a Kantian notion of moral blameworthiness, we do not have to go as far as to insist on free will.
-Nor as such do we have to make sense of a group's having freely willed something bad.
+Since we are not talking about a Kantian notion of moral blameworthiness, we do not have to go as far as to insist on free will or focus all of our attention on the possibility of a unified moral self.
+Nor as such do we have to make sense of a group’s having freely willed something bad.
 But, unless we want to ground moral blameworthiness in pure utility, we do have to assume, at the very least, that the collective in question has produced the harm.

 Not surprisingly, not just any kind of production will do here.
 At the very least, the collective has to play what Shockley (2007) calls an “eliminable role” in the production of harm—even if that role is primarily one of providing the conditions under which members of the collective carry out the harmful actions.
 In other words, the collective has to be necessary to the harm’s production by virtue of what Shockley calls its “coordinating control” over members.

 How can we understand such control?
 In the case of corporations, we can focus on the way in which the norms of the collective determine or shape particular paths of behavior, as well as on how incentive structures and patterns of discipline lead individuals to act in harmful ways.
 Shockley finds many of these things at work in the case of Enron.
 According to him, “[t]he norms operative within the membership of Enron controlled for the climate of secrecy and doubt” (Shockley 2007, p.
 449).